InterIntSys/InterIntSys.github.io/content/authors/valdy-wiratama/_index.md

 ---

-Valdy Wiratama is a doctoral researcher at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the [University of Salzburg](https://www.plus.ac.at), Austria.
+Valdy Wiratama is a Doctoral Researcher at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the [University of Salzburg](https://www.plus.ac.at), Austria.
 In this role, Valdy contributes to the Excellence in Digital Sciences and Interdisciplinary Technologies (EXDIGIT) initiative.
-Valdy's PhD research project focuses on algorithmic auditing for fairness in recommender systems, with a particular emphasis on the music domain.
+His research focuses on the intersection of **algorithmic governance**, **fairness**, and **socio-technical configurations** within **media platforms**.
+To advance this focus, his current work explores the potential and implications of **algorithmic auditing for fairness**, particularly in relation to **music recommender systems**.
+He has also done research work that addresses challenges related to fairness.
+These include transparency, discoverability, and sustainability at a pan-European level.